 - Grade 9: miscellaneous objects and hazardous materials.
 This class includes here materials whose hazard is different from that of classes 1 to 8.

-Dangerous goods classified in this way can be transported if properly packed and labelled.
-Dangerous goods, in order to be labelled correctly, should have a product identification number (UN) and the vehicle transporting such goods should have a reflective orange noticeboard.
-Vehicles that transport dangerous goods in tanks or in bulk must also carry hazard identification number plates.
-Drivers, on the other hand, along with employees who are involved in the unloading and loading of dangerous goods, are required to have the relevant ADR licences.
+Dangerous goods classified in this way, when properly packed and labelled, can be transported.
+Dangerous goods, in order to be labelled correctly, should have a product identification number (UN) and the vehicle carrying such goods should have a reflective orange information board.
+Vehicles that transport dangerous goods in tanks or in bulk must also have hazard identification number plates.
+And drivers, together with employees who are involved in the unloading and loading of dangerous goods, are required to have the appropriate ADR certificates.

 What is ADR?